 Beef Ingredients: Organic Beef, walnuts, Dried Cherries, Lactic Acid, Salt, Celery Powder, Fine Black Pepper, Crushed Habanero

 The ingredients are good and simple.
 Perfect for Paleo and anyone looking for a decent healthy packaged snack.
 Ok, so for the singular downfall… Sodium factor… Now anyone on the Paloe diet (for the most part) really doesn’t need to be too concerned with sodium.
 Sodium becomes a problem in a diet with high amounts of processed foods.
 As a general rule, Americans consume too much salt because they consume too much junk food!
 There is actually a bit of controversy in the nutrition world (surprise, surprise) on exactly how much sodium we should be consuming.
 Frankly it comes down to individual needs.. how active.. etc..
 But I digress.
 I never look at nutrition panels for sodium content, just base it on how salty the product tastes and how much water it makes me consume.
+The sodium content partly depends on how much the salt is lost while cooking it, and cooking it cumulative on how well the slicing of the meat is done.
+Hence, it all comes down to the quality of jerky slicer you are using.
 As for these guys, they were a little high for me and I def felt the sodium.
 But that’s one mark I can deal with, especially since I won’t be eating these for breakfast, lunch, and dinner.
 But you can guarantee there will always be a bar close by.
 They are seriously that good!

 THE PRODUCT / COMPANY